 All IMPRS students start with rotations at two different research groups of their choice.
-At the end of the term they will present their results together with a research proposal and choice of lab at the Thesis Proposal Day (taking place on May 24, 2017).
+At the end of the term they will present their results together with a research proposal and choice of lab at the Thesis Proposal Day (planned to take place in May 2019).

 Besides a free choice of research topic and lab, the IMPRS for Neural Circuits developed a course program with a large variety of different courses to attend.
 All courses are awarded with European Credits (EC, 16 in total).
 All IMPRS students receive an additional document when they graduate showing the courses they attended and the amount of EC collected.

 During the rotations the following course program will be organized for the new-generation IMPRS doctoral students:

 - Modern Topics in neuroscience (October 2018 till February 2019) in which the key concepts and topics of studies are taught.
 It includes interactive lectures, master classes by experts, and a round table on animal models.
 2.5 EC

 The following activities are organized throughout the year (Credit points in brackets):